nathancarllopez/Hyperbolic-Paint/README.md

 Bugs to fix:

 - When translating and axis of translation is dragged and becomes a diameter, weird stuff happens.
+I think it has something to do with the way the endpoints of a geodesic are computed, so I should go and make sure that is consistent.

 To do:

 - (Optional) Repackage center of rotation and axis of translation for organizational purposes and DRY

+- Style the Controls section.
+In particular, make the play and pause button one button that changes what it says from play to pause.
+Then center it, and maybe make it bigger?

 Next steps:

 - Add free drawing tool

+- Add ability to click and drag the hyperbolic plane itself, i.e., when the plane is clicked and dragged, all shapes should move.

 - Make everything mobile friendly